matomo-org/developer-documentation/docs/3.x/tagmanager/datalayer.md

 ## Setting a variable

-You can push one or multiple values at once to the data layer by calling the `_mtm.push` method:
+You can push one or multiple values at once to the data layer by calling the `window._mtm.push` method:

 ```js
 window._mtm = window._mtm || [];